Scientific: Sparaxis tricolor

 Landscape Use: Diminutive flower accent, container plant, gift pot plant

-Growth Habit: Herbaceous perennial producing tunicate corms, without branches to 1.5' in height
+Growth Habit: Evergreen, herbaceous perennial producing tunicate corms, upright and without branches to 1.5 feet in height.

-Foliage/Texture: Greenish, linear to lanceolate leaves, basally produced to 1' long, medium texture
+Foliage/Texture: Greenish, linear to lanceolate leaves, basally produced leaves to 1 foot long; medium texture.

-Flowers & Fruits: Funnel form flowers with 3 stamens to 2" in diameter, filaments not united.
-Flower borne on spikes in loose clusters, having a yellow center around which is ringed a darker color (brown) around which is usually ringed with red, pink, orange or purple; fruit a 3-valved capsule, not ornamental.
+Flowers & Fruits: Funnel form flowers with 3 stamens to 2 inches in diameter, filaments not united.
+Flower borne on spikes in loose clusters, having a yellow center around which is ringed a darker color (brown) around which is usually ringed with red, pink, orange or purple; fruits are a 3-valved capsule and are not ornamental.

 Seasonal Color: Flowers bloom over a long period during the spring.